1er signes ménopause

 Spotlight: hot flashes and night sweats

-Avoid caffeine and heavy meals in the evening,
+Avoid caffeine and heavy evening meals,

-Practice breathing exercises before bed,
+Do some breathing exercises before going to bed,

 Don’t hesitate to do 5 to 10 minutes of gentle stretching before bed,